MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-error-launching-desktop.md

 The Power BI documentation team strives to cover as many Power BI Desktop issues as possible.
 The team regularly looks at issues that might affect many customers, and includes them in articles.

-If your issue opening Power BI Desktop isn't associated with the on-premises data gateway, or if the resolutions in this article don't work, you can submit a support incident to [Power BI support](https://support.powerbi.com) to help identify and solve your issue.
+If your issue isn't related to an on-premises data gateway, or if the resolutions in this article don't work, you can submit a support incident to [Power BI support](https://support.powerbi.com).

 Whenever you experience issues with Power BI Desktop, it's helpful to turn on tracing and gather log files.
 Log files can help isolate and identify the issue.
 To turn on tracing in Power BI Desktop, choose **File** > **Options and settings** > **Options**, select **Diagnostics**, and then select **Enable tracing**.
 Power BI Desktop must be running to set this option, but it's helpful for any future issues associated with opening Power BI Desktop.